NRIG Executive Team

 Communication Officer - Website - Eugenia Ling

-Eugenia is a Registered Nurse at the University Health Network practising in Medicine.
-She is also currently a Masters of Science student in the School of Nursing at McMaster University.
+Eugenia is an oncology nurse at the Princess Margaret Hospital.
+She completed her Masters of Science student in the School of Nursing at McMaster University in 2024.
 Her interests include immigrant health and access to health care services.
-In this new role, Eugenia hopes to combine her interests in communications, design, and nursing research.
+In this role, Eugenia hopes to combine her interests in communications, design, and nursing research.

 Finance Officer - Unfilled